Young Americans for Freedom: Reaction to radical activism, 1965-1971

-Advocacy politics, 1971–85
+Advocacy politics, 1971-1985

-In the 1970s, YAF became much older, demographically speaking.
-Rather than merely staging campus demonstrations, they focused on influencing national politics by lobbying and occasionally staging and publicizing small demonstrations.
+In the 1970s, rather than merely staging campus demonstrations, YAF focused on influencing national politics by lobbying and occasionally staging and publicizing small demonstrations.
 YAF went on the offensive when President Nixon enacted wage controls, price controls, abandoned the gold standard, and opened relations with the communist People's Republic of China, ceasing relations with Taiwan.
 YAF felt he was abandoning conservative principles so YAF publicly denounced the administration for these moves, becoming the first conservative organization to do so.

-A number of YAF projects were started as ad hoc committees and affiliated groups to address specific issues.
-These groups include Youth for the Voluntary Prayer Amendment, Student's Committee for the Right to Keep and Bear Arms, Young America's Foundation, Free Campus News Service, STOP-NSA Committee, and the National Student Committee for Victory in Vietnam.

 In 1974, YAF, along with the American Conservative Union, sponsored a modest and ambitious gathering called the Conservative Political Action Conference (CPAC).
-CPAC has become the largest annual gathering of conservatives and is still held annually in the DC area.
+CPAC has become the largest annual gathering of conservatives and is still held annually in the Washington, D.C. area.

 On college campuses, YAF was more conservative and less partisan than the College Republicans.
 Members were willing to oppose liberal candidates and support conservative candidates regardless of party affiliation.
 During many local and national races throughout this era, YAF members were divided about whether to support a moderately conservative electable candidate or to support a staunchly conservative long-shot candidate.

 YAF supported Reagan's almost-successful bid to win the Republican presidential nomination in 1976 and his victorious race for the presidency in 1980.
+YAFers around the nation mobilized in support of Reagan's agenda.